DemiRom/Newzflash/README.md

 - key_buffer_size			(MyISAM)
 - innodb_buffer_pool_size	(InnoDB)

 Use [mysqltuner.pl](http://mysqltuner.pl "MySQL tuner - Use it!") for recommendations for these and other important tuner parameters.
-Also refer to the project's wiki page: https://github.com/nZEDb/nZEDb/wiki/Database-tuning.
+Also refer to the project's wiki page: https://github.com/Newzflash/Newzflash/wiki/Database-tuning.
 This is particularly important before you start any large imports or backfills.

 MariaDB is normally shipped using MyISAM tables by default.
-This is fine for running with one or a few threads and is a good way to start using nZEDb.
-You should migrate to the InnoDB table format if nZEDB is configured to use one of the following:
+This is fine for running with one or a few threads and is a good way to start using Newzflash.
+You should migrate to the InnoDB table format if Newzflash is configured to use one of the following:

 	thread counts > 5
 	tmux mode